posted on September 1, 2021

 - Oversee staff and programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel

-- Oversee or handle financial aspects including budgets, invoicing, payment of bill.
+- Oversee or handle financial aspects including budgets, invoicing, and payment of bills.

 - Oversee necessary maintenance and upkeep of the center